 - HTTP 5xx without a recognized error envelope.

-Retries do not fire on a well-formed error envelope with a recognized code — those are deterministic answers.
+commerce_backend_unavailable, both deterministic answers.
 They also do not fire on 4xx without an envelope (treated as a 502 once, then surfaced).

 Because every mutating method carries an X-VaultGraph-Idempotency-Key, the merchant can safely dedupe.
 Reads are naturally idempotent.